H H Electric Charges, Forces and Fields

 "Unfortunately, no one can be told what the matrix is --- you have to see it for yourself." --- Orpheus, from the Matrix

-Nearly everything about our world can be traced back to electric charge interaction.
+Nearly everything about our world can be traced back to the

 On Intelligence